What to consider when buying an equestrian property

 Pay attention to the amount, and type, of land.
 “Most will require somewhere relatively flat, with good grazing and an adequate water supply,” she advises.
 The British Horse Society recommends a minimum of 1-1.5 acres per horse, although this can change depending on the size and type of breed.
 The right selection of hedgerows and trees can provide shade and shelter from the wind, as well as support the local biodiversity and wildlife.

 Meanwhile, the surrounding area is just as important.
 Look for somewhere that offers easy access to bridleways and good hacking routes.
-Being close to major motorways is a plus if regularly travelling to events, alongside ensuring access to the property allows for ample space for bulky vehicles.
+Being close to major motorways is a plus if regularly travelling to events, alongside ensuring access to the property allows for ample space for larger vehicles such as horseboxes and deliveries.
+“I always measure a gateway access and turning angle,” says Katherine.
+“Larger horseboxes can need extra turning space and access off some country lanes can be tricky.”

 Where to buy

 Experienced riders may also look to Suffolk, where Newmarket, a centre of UK horse racing, attracts equine enthusiasts from across the globe.
-Meanwhile head south and you’ll be close to hubs such as the All England Jumping Course at Hickstead, renowned as the home of British showjumping as well as hosting other equestrian sports throughout the year.
+Meanwhile head south and you’ll be close to hubs such as the All England Jumping Course at Hickstead, renowned as the home of British showjumping, which hosts the Royal International Horse Show and the Derby meeting every year, as well as the National Schools Finals.
+Also in the South East is Cowdray near Midhurst, where the famous Gold Cup polo is contested each July.
+From April every year, the Midhurst area becomes host to some of the biggest polo teams in the world who fly their ponies in for the season.

-Charlotte also sees buyers considering connections to competitions further afield. “'Increasingly buyers are seeking proximity to the ports for ease of access to the continent for events in France, Holland, Germany or Ireland.”
+Charlotte also sees buyers considering connections to competitions further afield. “'Increasingly buyers are seeking proximity to the ports for ease of access to the continent for events in France, Holland, Germany or Ireland,” she says.
+Katherine agrees saying “many riders also now head to the Sunshine Tour and MET Oliva in Spain which hold a number of showjumping competitions during the winter months.
+This isn’t only for professionals - many enthusiastic amateur riders love the opportunity to gain experience of competing abroad.”

 Carisbrooke Manor, Colwood Lane, Bolney, Haywards Heath, West Sussex, RH17